There are many different ways to learn about economics, and one of the easiest and most fun ways is to read the news.

 It’s really easy to keep up to date with the latest news on Reuters as well, as they have a presence on all the major social media platforms, including:

-What’s more, there’s also Reuters TV as well as a Reuters Live Blog, so whether you prefer to have your news delivered via tweet, TV, or through an online article, there’s a format to suit you.
+What’s more, there’s also Reuters TV as well as a Reuters Live Blog, so whether you prefer to have your news delivered via tweet, TV, or through an online article, there’s a format to suit you (you can listen to podcasts as well).

 What's more, the Financial Times almost needs no introduction as an online publication.
 With a focus on business and economic news, the publication has become the go-to for anyone working or interested in finance and economics.
 With content that focuses on domestic as well as international news, it’s also a great one-stop-shop if you want to learn more about economics on a global level.